red-hat-data-services/setup-rhoai/README.md

-# Install OpenShift AI dev build using a brew index image
+# Install OpenShift AI dev build using a quay FBC image
 * Make sure you have the "oc" cli installed
 * Make sure you are logged in to the cluster from the cli as an admin
 * Uninstall Openshift AI completely if it is installed